gosub-com/Zurfur/README.md

 The ones we all know and love:

-    bool, i8, u8, byte, i16, u16, i32, u32, i64, int, u64, f32, f64, xint, object
+    bool, i8, byte, i16, u16, i32, u32, int, u64, f32, f64

-`byte` is an alias for `u8`.  `int` is an alias for `i64`.  `xint` is either u32 or u64 depending on the compilation target.  `object` is the base class for all types, even though Zurfur doesn't yet support any kind of inheritance.

 | Type | Description
 | :--- | :---
-| Array\<T\> | An immutable array of **immutable** elements and a constant `Count`.
+| Array\<T\> | An immutable array of **immutable** elements and a constant `count`.
 Even if the array contains mutable elements, they become immutable when copied into the array.
 Arrays can be copied very quickly, just by copying a reference.
 | str | An `Array<byte>` with support for UTF-8.  `Array` is immutable, therefore `str` is also immutable
 | List\<T\> | Dynamically sized mutable list with mutable elements
 | Span\<T\> | Span into `Array`, `Buffer`, or `List`.
 It has a constant `Count`.
 Mutability of elements depends on usage (e.g Span from `Array` is immutable, Span from `Buffer` or `List` is mutable)
 | Map<K,V> | Unordered mutable map.
-| Json | Json data structure. **TBD:** This might become `Dynamic` or `Variant` with easy conversion to/from Json or XML, etc.

 There are several different kinds of types.
 There is `ro` for read-only immutable types, `box` for a type always on the heap, and `owned` for a mutable